Danyelle Sargent

-Danyelle Sargent-Musselman (born May 7, 1978) is a former American sports television reporter.
+Danyelle Sargent-Musselman (born May 7, 1978) is an American former sports television reporter.

 Biography

 Education and early career

 Sargent is a graduate of Florida State University and began her television career at WGXA, in Macon, Georgia.
 Prior to joining ESPN, she worked as a sports reporter and anchor for Metro Sports, a local Time Warner Cable sports channel in Kansas City, Missouri from 2002 until 2004.
 She served as sideline reporter for the Kansas City Chiefs during the 2004 pre-season.
 She served as co-emcee of the 2005 and 2006 NCAA woman of the year awards.

 ESPN

 Sargent was hired in 2004 by the television network ESPN to work on its ESPNEWS channel.
 She also contributed to ESPN2's Cold Pizza, now titled ESPN First Take.
 Sargent was the subject of a minor controversy on March 9, 2006, when a series of technical difficulties occurred while she was co-anchoring a live broadcast of ESPNEWS, leading ESPN to air a taped segment.
 Thinking her microphone had been cut (which is the normal procedure when a taped segment is playing), she exclaimed, "What the fuck was that?" over the broadcast.
 Sargent's two-year contract with ESPN was not renewed when it expired in the fall of 2006.